omri24/MoleRatsClassifier/README.md

 <img src="noise in domains.png" alt="Plot Example" width="1000" height="1000">

-Out of the 3 representations of the data shown above, the clearest representation of the pulse is the time domain representation.
+Out of the 3 representations of the data, the clearest representation of the pulse is the time domain representation.
 Therefore, classification in time domain was chosen over classification in frequency domain.

 ## The classifier
 The classifier consists of 2 parts:

-1. WavLM encoder, suitable for speech recognition.
+1. WavLM encoder, suitable for speech recognition and speaker verification tasks.
 Description in this paper: https://arxiv.org/abs/2110.13900, and in HuggingFace: https://huggingface.co/microsoft/wavlm-base-plus-sv.
 2. Classification over the embedding space of the encoder, a few methods were tested.

 Over all, the classification is between 5 classes of BMR and one class of noise (6 classes in total).